Mobile menu

 Plain-English answer

-This page explains what the order means, where firms get exposed, and what a compliant workflow should include.
+This page explains the current statewide rule, the broader ethics guidance that still applies to generative AI, where firms remain exposed, and what a defensible workflow should include.
 This resource is educational and workflow-focused.
 It is not legal advice.

-The order is not just a disclosure rule.
-It is a workflow rule.
+The rule is not an AI disclosure mandate.
+It is a signer accountability rule.

 §